 In Australia, Asia and New Zealand?
 TorFX (review) is owned by the same people and have a very similar service (with high scores in the reviews) which focuses on residents of Australia, Asia and New Zealand with offices in UK, Australia and Singapore.

 - Personal and/or business transfers

-Both individuals and small businesses can sign up for Currencies Direct starting with getting a quote from Currencies Direct .
+Both individuals and small businesses can sign up for Currencies Direct starting with getting a current quote from Currencies Direct.

 As a small business, you can do things like make regular transfers, pay your overseas employees or contractors and even automate recurring payments.

 - You need advice and support for smooth transfers

-They can help you set up your transfer, advise on transfer timing, get you special rates, and help you save big in the long term if you’re a small business.
+Currencies Direct can help you set up your transfer, advise on transfer timing, arrange special rates (based on volume), and help you save big in the long term.

 - You want to send large amounts

 Currencies Direct is designed to handle large transfers over $7000 USD, £4000 GBP, €4500 EUR.

-This means, that while they can transfer smaller amounts, their services and fee structure become most competitive with larger amounts.
+While they can transfer smaller amounts too, their services and fee structure becomes most competitive with larger amounts.